Shinya Hashimoto: New Japan Pro-Wrestling (1988–2000)

 Upon Hashimoto's return to New Japan in July 1988, he started to climb his way up the NJPW ladder.
 By this time, he introduced a martial artist gimmick based on his background, which he represented by wearing a hachimaki during his ring entrances and utilizing a wrestling style based on shoot kicks, karate strikes, and submission holds.
 In April 1989, he took part in the IWGP Heavyweight Championship tournament at New Japan's first show in the Tokyo Dome, Battle Satellite in Tokyo Dome he defeated Riki Choshu and Victor Zangiev, before losing to Big Van Vader in the finals.
 In September 1989, Hashimoto teamed with Masa Saito to win his first gold, the IWGP Tag Team Championship, beating Choshu and Takayuki Iizuka.
 The two held the belts until the next year, losing in April 1990 to two other up-and-comers: Masahiro Chono and Keiji Mutoh.

 In August 1991, Hashimoto, Chono, and Mutoh cemented their status as the aces of NJPW during the G1 Climax, surpassing longtime aces Antonio Inoki, Tatsumi Fujinami, and Riki Choshu.
-In July 1992, he replaced an injured Akira Nogami to team with Hiroshi Hase to participate in the NWA World Tag Team Championship tournament held by World Championship Wrestling and they defeated The Fabulous Freebirds in the quarterfinals, before losing to Dustin Rhodes and Barry Windham in the semi-finals.
+In July 1992, he replaced an eye injured Akira Nogami (where it turns out, it was a kick by Hashimoto that caused the injury on June 20) to team with Hiroshi Hase to participate in the NWA World Tag Team Championship tournament held by World Championship Wrestling and they defeated The Fabulous Freebirds in the quarterfinals, before losing to Dustin Rhodes and Barry Windham in the semi-finals.
 Hashimoto finally hit the big time in 1993, as he won the IWGP Heavyweight Championship from the Great Muta in September.
 Hashimoto held the biggest belt in NJPW for the next seven months before being taken down by the legendary Tatsumi Fujinami.
 Hashimoto regained the gold only a month later, in May 1994.
 For the next year, Hashimoto stayed a dominating force in New Japan, defeating challenger after challenger.
 Hashimoto reigned as the IWGP Heavyweight Champion for over a year, losing the belt to Mutoh only two days after celebrating the milestone.